 However, embedding content into Panopto videos doesn’t have to be limited to online quizzes.
 Additional camera angles, PDFs, website links, and more can be added into the video using Panopto.
 For this video, we’d recommend adding links to recent research about the reptiles discussed during the presentation so that the students keen to learn more can easily do so.

 And, finally, interactive features like notes and bookmarks help learners save thoughts directly to the video — no more scribbled notes on scraps of paper or lost in notebooks amongst other pieces of information.
 We’ve added a couple of sample notes and bookmarks to illustrate how a student might use them to denote review points.
 Video notes can be used to call out specific points of the video that the learner can refer back to later, and can be saved privately or shared with others in your organization.
 (You must be logged into a Panopto server in order to view Notes and Bookmarks).

 Videos like the one above are particularly well-suited for flipped learning environments in which students view course content and lectures prior to attending class.
 In-class time is then reserved for discussion, exercises, or other activities under the guidance of the instructor.
 In the context of a biology course, students would watch this video prior to attending class; during class, the professor could then lead a discussion about changes to the animal habitat since the piece was originally filmed, and the impact that may have had on the reptiles featured.

 The flipped approach can also be applied to corporate settings as well.
 Employee training, onboarding, meetings, town halls, and more can be flipped.

-Panopto makes it easy for organizations to leverage video technology for elearning and communication.
-For more information on Panopto, or for a free 30 day trial of our video platform software, contact our team today.
+Panopto makes it easy for organizations to leverage video technology for e-learning and communication.
+For more information on Panopto, or for a free trial of our video platform software, contact our team today.